Libyan commander Haftar told Macron no ceasefire for now: French presidency

 The official also said Haftar had rejected suggestions he or forces loyal to him were benefiting from oil sales in the east of the country.

-Writing by John Irish; Editing by Michel Rose and Frances Kerry
+Additional reporting by Ulf Laessing in Tunis; Writing by John Irish; Editing by Frances Kerry